-- Verify the following data points: - Location name - Status - Address (including city, state, postal code and country) - Open date - Title IV eligibility - Head count (based on actual or anticipated enrollment for current year) - Program type - Location type - The Accreditation Liaison Officer can log in to HLC's Location and Campus Update System to update the location name, status, head count or programs for a listed additional location, if necessary. - Important: Be sure that the status of each additional location is correct.
+- Note: This section should only be completed by users with access to the Location and Campus Update section of Canopy-i.e., the Accreditation Liaison Officer or Chief Executive Officer.
+The Data Update Coordinator may also complete this section if they also serve as their institution's Location Coordinator. - Verify the following data points in the Location and Campus Update for each additional location: - Location name - Status - Address (including city, state, postal code and country) - Open date - Head count (based on actual or anticipated enrollment for current year) - Location type - The Accreditation Liaison Officer or Chief Executive Officer can update the location name, status or head count for a listed additional location, if necessary. - Important: Be sure that the status of each additional location is correct.
 The number of active additional locations will be used to calculate the institution's HLC membership dues.
 Inactive and closed additional locations are not included in this calculation. - Adding or modifying an additional location may require prior HLC approval.
 See HLC's website for policies and procedures related to additional location changes.
-Note: HLC does not approve branch campuses or additional locations retroactively; therefore, it is important for institutions and the students they serve that institutions seek approval well before any students matriculate at a new or relocated campus or additional location.
+Note: HLC does not approve branch campuses or additional locations retroactively; therefore, it is important for institutions and the students they serve that institutions seek approval well before any students matriculate at a new or relocated campus or additional location. - If other details about the institution's additional locations need to be updated, contact inst-update@hlcommission.org.